Pop Disaster Tour: Controversy

 The musicianship between the two bands was more marked side-by-side.
 In a press release, Hoppus had jokingly predicted these comparisons, saying Blink planned to use "a bunch of fire and cool lights to distract people from our poor musical performance".
 However, the joke didn’t land with critics, who left unimpressed with Blink's headlining set.
 In a later interview, Green Day's Tré Cool acknowledged they had only committed to the tour as an opportunity to regain their status as a technically superior live act.
 Green Day's producer, Rob Cavallo, played a key role in developing the plan, emphasizing that their strength lay in their live performances: "Basically the idea was to blow Blink-182 off the stage every night", he confirmed.
 Cool claimed that "we heard they were going to quit the tour because they were getting smoked so badly [...]
 We didn't want them to quit the tour.
 They're good for filling up the seats up front."

 For the most part, however, the bands got along well.
-Hoppus fondly remembered Armstrong bringing his family along for the ride, while Travis Barker held onto a bass gifted by Mike Dirnt—still displayed in his studio years later.
+Hoppus fondly remembered Armstrong bringing his family along for the ride, and Barker recalled little of the purported tension between the bands.
+He frequently jammed backstage with Armstrong and bassist Mike Dirnt.
+At the conclusion of the tour, Dirnt gave Barker a star-spangled bass guitar, which Barker later adopted as a frequently used instrument in his studio.
 Hoppus would later concede in his memoir that Green Day delivered the stronger performances and that the challenge ultimately pushed Blink to improve.
+Barker agreed, later characterizing Blink-182 as comparatively inexperienced and under-rehearsed for the outing.
 Green Day went on to write their 2004 rock opera American Idiot, which revitalized their career and solidified their place in rock history.
-The rivalry, however, has persisted: Blink-182 has repeatedly invited Green Day to tour together again, but each time, Green Day has turned them down.
+The rivalry, however, has persisted: Blink-182 has repeatedly invited Green Day to tour together again, but each time, they refused to.